Come and join a support network of academics and practitioners while your research positions you at the epicenter of new developments of our field.

 All applications for the Ph.D. program must be submitted online through The Graduate School.
 Applications will be reviewed and voted on individually by the department's graduate faculty based on:

 - GMAT or GRE scores (and TOEFL/IELTS scores for international students)

 - Willingness of departmental faculty to work with the student

 - Students must have a departmental faculty member who is willing to serve as their dissertation committee chair prior to admission.

 For more detailed information about the degree requirements and coursework, please visit the academic bulletin.

 For information on courses see the Graduate Bulletin.

 For information on the application process, please visit How to Apply.

 Assistantships and fellowships are awarded to graduate students on a competitive basis.
 A fellowship makes you a vital part of the college through teaching, research and other meaningful educational experiences.
-Stipend rates are competitive, tuition reductions are included and we support travel for research conferences.
+Four-year stipend rates are competitive, tuition reductions are included and we support travel for research conferences.

 For more information contact: